marmelab/react-admin/docs/Actions.md

 React-admin provides one hook for each of the Data Provider methods.
 They are useful shortcuts that make your code more readable and more robust.

 The query hooks execute on mount.
-They return an object with the following properties: `{ data, isLoading, error }`.
+They return an object with the following properties: `{ data, isPending, error }`.
 Query hooks are:

 * [`useGetList`](./useGetList.md)
 * [`useGetOne`](./useGetOne.md)